-Effective Spring 2022, all Wharton Doctoral Programs students must be in residency during the entirety of their PhD fellowship.
+All Wharton Doctoral Programs students must be in residency during the entirety of their PhD fellowship including summer terms.
 In residence means that you live close enough to Penn to participate readily and consistently in-person in the intellectual life of your department and Wharton Doctoral Programs and particularly in activities that your department requires such as classes, teaching and research obligations, meeting with advisors, attending workshops and seminars.
-Students may petition to their PhD coordinator for permission to work elsewhere for a specified period, but such petitions should be under extenuating circumstances.
-The petition will be reviewed by the PhD coordinator and Vice Dean and approval is not guaranteed.
-If you are an international student, you will also need approval from International Student and Scholar Services (ISSS).